jakujobi/Jakujobi-CS-Student-Resume-Template/README.md

 ### **1. Download the Template**

-- You can download the template directly from this repository by clicking on the [Download ZIP](#) button, or by cloning the repo using the following command:
+- You can download the template directly from this repository by clicking on the [[Download the docx]](https://github.com/jakujobi/Jakujobi-CS-Student-Resume-Template/raw/main//Jakujobi-Resume-Template.docx "Download the docx file") button, or by cloning the repo using the following command:
   ```bash
   git clone https://github.com/yourusername/resume-template.git
   ```